SrihariChowdary2/LLM-Building-Projects/README.md

 4. Wait for the AI to respond (you'll see a "Thinking..." indicator while it processes)

+For more detailed information about the agent system, see the [Agent System Documentation](docs/AGENTS.md).

 ## Technical Details

 This project uses:
 - Vite for frontend tooling
 - Groq API for LLM services
 - LangChain for the multi-agent system
+- Serial number-based routing for agent selection
+- Object-oriented design with inheritance for agent implementation
 - Vanilla JavaScript for the UI
+- GitHub Actions for CI/CD

 ## Project Structure